TritonDataCenter/rfd/rfd/0110/README.md

 operations.
 We anticipate that the last type, random workloads, will be most difficult for the throttle to handle.
-The test results should show that for workloads that muskie instances in staging can handle well, the throttle should not degrade performance, but thta for workloads that muskie instances in staging do not handle well, the throttle begins to send 429s to protect against brownout.
+The test results should show that for workloads that muskie instances in staging can handle well, the throttle should not degrade performance, but that for workloads that muskie instances in staging do not handle well, the throttle begins to send 503s to protect against brownout.
 It may be useful to write some scripts like mlive that can generate these different types of workloads.

 Testing in staging also provides an opportunity to demonstrate dynamic configuration of the tunables listed in previous sections.
-We should be able to set values that cause aggressive throttling and values that cause less aggressive throttling and see that the 429s were sent when expected.
+We should be able to set values that cause aggressive throttling and values that cause less aggressive throttling and see that the 503s were sent when expected.